ISzafarowicz/FPL_Gameweek_Summary/README.md

 To get started with the FPL Gameweek Summary Dashboard, follow these steps:<br>

 1. Clone this repository to your local machine.<br>
-2. Install the required Python libraries by running pip install -r requirements.txt.<br>
+2. Open the FPL Gameweek Summary.pbix file to view the dashboard.<br>
-3. Open the FPL Gameweek Summary.pbix file to view the dashboard.<br>
+3. If you wish to update data on your local machine, install the required Python libraries by running <b>pip install -r requirements.txt.</b><br>

 ## Features<br>
 ### FPL Gameweek Summary PBIX File<br>